Frequently Asked Questions

 Who are some of the leading Human Variationists?

-A leading proponent of Multi-Regional theory in the United States is Dr. Milford Wolpoff of the University of Michigan.
+A leading American proponent of Multi-Regional theory in the United States is Dr. Milford Wolpoff of the University of Michigan.
 According to Wolpoff: “The evolutionary patterns of three different regions show that the earliest ‘modern’ humans are not Africans and do not have the complex of features that characterize the Africans of that time or any other… There is no evidence of specific admixture with Africans at any time, let alone replacement by them… There is indisputable evidence for the continuity of distinct unique combinations of skeletal features in different regions, connecting the earliest human populations with recent and living peoples.”

 Another prominent advocate for “regional continuity” was Dr. Alan Thorne of the University of Sydney and the Australian Academy of the Humanities.
 Thorne, who was friends with Wolpoff and Wu, helped to reconstruct the famous “Mungo Man” skulls from the Kow Swamp near Victoria.